-For the Vermont Oxford Network (VON), a worldwide registry for NICUs , we are standardizing their patient records databases which collect information on very low birth weight infants, all patients cared for in a NICU, follow-up for extremely low birth weight infants, and infants cared for in resource-limited settings all around the world.
-This detailed clinical data is now entered manually based on an annually defined questionnaire.
-The goal of our project is to enable automated and internationally standardized data collection so the data can be ingested faster.
-Once standardized, we will be able to design a FHIR™ app which will be able to partially automate the workflow by ingesting data directly from various vendor EHR systems such as Cerner and Epic.
-Our data standardization and terminology standardization efforts provide the neonatal community of practice the ability to achieve data-driven quality improvement.
+For the Vermont Oxford Network (VON), a worldwide registry for Neonatal Intensive Care Units (NICUs) , we are standardizing their patient records databases which collect information on very low birth weight infants, all patients cared for in a NICU, follow-up for extremely low birth weight infants, and infants cared for in resource-limited settings all around the world.
+This detailed clinical data is now entered manually based on a questionnaire.
+The goal of our project is to enable automated and internationally standardized data entry so data can be ingested faster.
+Once standardized, we will be able to design FHIR™ apps which partially automate the workflow by ingesting data directly from vendor EHR systems (e.g. Cerner and Epic).
+Our data and terminology standardization efforts provide the neonatal community of practice the ability to achieve data-driven quality improvement.

 For over 12 years at the ONC, we led the modeling efforts of the Federal Health Information Model for (FHIM).
 This federal healthcare it project developed a comprehensive information model with 39 healthcare domains.
 The model can be seen on our website FHIMS.org.
 The model also binds standard reference terminologies for accuracy.